Information for Taxpayers

 2019 Commercial Mill Rate is 4.408 (municipal and library) plus 6.27 (education mill rate) for a total Mill Rate of 10.678.

 - Taxes are due December 31 of each year.

-- Property owners will continue to receive an assessment and tax notice from their municipality as they have in the past.
+- Property owners will receive assessment and tax notices from their municipality.
 The municipality will continue to receive property tax payments and remit EPT to the appropriate school division as required by law.

 - The amount owed for EPT will appear on the municipal tax notice.
 In addition to tax information normally provided by the municipality in previous years, the tax notice will include EPT rates for prescribed property classes – agriculture, residential, commercial/industrial and resource.

 - As of January 1, 2013 discounts and incentives are no longer applicable to EPT.
 Penalties may still be applied to EPT and the penalty rates are established by the municipality.